black-sliver/PopTracker/CONTRIBUTING.md

 - check [doc/OUTLINE.md](doc/OUTLINE.md) to get an idea how this is supposed to work,
 - check [doc/TODO.md](doc/TODO.md) and `//TODO:` comments to see what has to be done.

-Send PRs on github.
+Send PRs on GitHub.

 ## C++ Style

 - cpp and h filenames are all lowercase, named after the class name
 - 120 chars per line
-- new code should mostly follow [WebKit C++ style](https://webkit.org/code-style-guidelines/), with exception of
+- new code should mostly follow [WebKit C++ style](https://webkit.org/code-style-guidelines/), except for
   - `m_` for member variables is not required: just `_` is fine (read below)
   - `s_` for static members is not required
   - getters start with `get` - it would take a major refactor to change them all
 - include guards are `_FOLDER_FOLDER_FILENAME_H`,
   closing `#endif` should have the name as comment
-- `#pragma once` is preferred for new code
+- `#pragma once` is preferred over include guards for new code
 - camelCase
 - protected and private member variables start with `_`
 - local variables start with a lower case letter